 - Emergency First Aid

-Without doubt, having a first-aid qualification, is both relevant and crucial for your personal life.
+Having a first-aid qualification, could literally be a life-saver.
 On a professional level, employers see a potential employee who is equipped with first-aid skills, as a valuable asset in the workplace.

 Equipment and resources required (after you have completed your course) include: